AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-s3-filenames.md

 uuid: 3692a122-6ad5-468c-934e-53067bd8cf71
 ---

-# Amazon S3 Name and File Size Requirements for Inbound Data Files{#amazon-s-name-and-file-size-requirements-for-inbound-data-files}
+# [!DNL Amazon S3] Name and File Size Requirements for Inbound Data Files{#amazon-s-name-and-file-size-requirements-for-inbound-data-files}

 Describes the required fields, syntax, naming conventions and file sizes you need to follow when sending data to Audience Manager.
 Set the names and sizes of your files according to these specifications when you send data to an Audience Manager / [!DNL Amazon S3] directory.